1iveowl/VeraControl.PCL/README.md

 	10,
 	ConnectionType.Local);
 ```

+#### Reload The Luup Engine
+Sometimes it makes sense to reload the Luup Engine.
+When this is relevant is beyond this Readme, however it is easy to do like this:

+`var reload = await veraPlus.ReloadAsync(ConnectionType.Local);`

+The reload will by default await the controller to get ready again (typically takes 10-20 seconds), however if you don't want the code to wait, then set the waitUntilAliveAgain to false like this:

+`var reload = await veraPlus.ReloadAsync(ConnectionType.Local, waitUntilAliveAgain:false);`

 ## Adding UPnP Devices and Services
 To add new capabilities to the library all you need to do is to extend the [UPnPModels Assembly](https://github.com/1iveowl/VeraControl.PCL/tree/master/src/main/Upnp/UpnpModels "UPnPModels Assembly").